DhananjaySarathe/flatmate-settle/GUIDE.md

 1. Check this guide for common solutions
 2. Review your Split Space selection
-3. Verify your date ranges in Reports
+3. Verify your date ranges and filters in Reports/Analytics
 4. Make sure all required fields are filled when adding expenses
+5. Try resetting filters if results seem unexpected

 ---

 **Happy expense tracking! 🎉**

 Remember: The goal is to make splitting expenses fair, easy, and transparent for everyone involved.
+Use filters, analytics, and reports to stay on top of your shared expenses!